toralf/torutils/README.md

 1. trust Tor authorities and snowflake
 1. block it for 30 min if the rate is > 5/min
 1. limit rate to 1/min
-1. ignore it if 4 connections are already established
+1. block it for 30 min if 4 connections are already established
 1. accept it

 This usually allows an ip to create a connection with its 1st SYN packet.